Lotte Gertz

 Lotte Gertz, Repair, 2025, stone lithograph and watercolour on Japanese paper, 35 x 50 cm.
 Courtesy of the artist

 Layers of Silt is supported by Creative Scotland.
-A newly commissioned essay by Martin Clark, Director, Camden Arts Centre, will accompany the exhibition.
+A newly commissioned essay by Martin Clark, Director, Camden Arts Centre, accompanies the exhibition.

 This summer, CAMPLE LINE is delighted to present Layers of Silt, an exhibition of new work on paper and fabric by artist Lotte Gertz.
-The exhibition will open on 29 June and run until 31 August.
+The exhibition runs until 31 August.

 In Layers of Silt, Gertz brings together a new body of work that extends her long-standing exploration of painting and printmaking and includes soft-ground etchings and lithographs that she has produced at Edinburgh Printmakers as part of her 2024-25 RSA Residency for Scotland.
 Across the works we find fragments and objects drawn from Gertz’s life, offcuts and re-workings of past work, and references to paintings and places such as the Villa of Livia in Rome, which have long resonated with her.
-Varied in their scale and mediums, the works nevertheless share a sensibility and are held together by an ethic and instinct on Gertz’s part for repair, refuge and reuse, which are, in her own words, ‘emotional, relational and planetary.’
+Varied in their scale and mediums, the works nevertheless share a sensibility for repair, refuge and reuse, which is, in Gertz’s own words, ‘emotional, relational and planetary.’

 The exhibition’s title Layers of Silt reflects something of that accumulative process and of the gradual sedimentation of uses and reuses, thinking and rethinking that can build in Gertz’s work over months and sometimes over years.
 A sense of this approach is evident in Gertz’s notes towards the exhibition: ‘Thinking of items, thoughts, works, materials, composted, reused, recycled, a care of the materials, thoughts of sustainability, composting rather than disposing of, an alchemy of time might bring materials back into the cycle of finished work.’